Anirbancosmo/Limpy/README.md

 </code>

 ### Initialization
 Set the default cosmological and Astrophysical parameters in input.py file.
-These parameters will be used to fix the halo mass function,
+These parameters will be used to fix the halo mass function.

 ### Examples
 See my [examples](examples/) folder for a quick start.